-It is proposed that the Strike Price associated to a Transaction will also be transferred with the traded obligations in the Secondary Market when calculating the due amount of the Payback Obligation.
-The CMU Transaction releasing its obligation initial Strike Price shall be embedded in the Secondary Market transaction towards another CMU.
+It is proposed that the last published Strike Priceassociated to a Transaction will also be transferred with the applicable for traded obligations in the Secondary Mmarket when calculating the due amount of the Payback Obligation.
+The CMU Transaction releasing its obligationtimestamp of transaction_notification will settle which_initial Strike Price will be applicable_shall be embedded in the Secondary Market transaction towards another CMU.

-The Declared Market Price (DMP) of the CMU without Daily Schedule remains linked to the CMU releasing the obligation, as it is not a Transaction parameter.
+The Declared Market Price (DMP) of the CMU without Delaily Sschedule remains linked to the CMU releasing the obligation, as it is not a Transaction parameter.

-In the case of a Secondary Market transaction, the Calibrated Strike Price of the Transaction of the CMU releasing its Obligation will be used for the CMU Transaction taking over and delivering on the obligation.
+I:-in the case of a Secondary Market transaction, the latest published-Calibrated Strike Price of the Transaction of the CMU releasing its Obligation will be used for the CMUTransaction taking over and delivering on the oObligation, this independently from the Initial Strike Price of the initial CMU selling its obligation.